 Techniques Reduce Muscle Soreness

-1. Eat Protein After You Work Out
+1. Eat Protein After Your Workout

-2. Consider Protein Before a Workout Too
+2. Consider Protein Before Your Workout

 3. Don’t Forget Carbs After Training